dhutchen/Red-Hat-7-iptables-rule-bash-script/README.md

 # Red-Hat-7-iptables-rule-bash-script
-This bash script flushes and sets rules, then restarts the iptables service.
+This bash script flushes, sets rules and saves then restarts the iptables service.